-Weighted Blankets: Harmless for Adults, Potentially Dangerous for Kids
+Weighted Blankets: How They Work

-Weighted blankets, once a tool of therapists and psychiatry clinics, have gone mainstream.
+Weighted blankets, sometimes referred to as gravity blankets, were once a tool of therapists and psychiatry clinics.
+Now, they have gone mainstream.

+But whether there are any health benefits to using weighted blankets to ease anxiety and other issues remains a matter of debate, with some experts even cautioning these 25-pound blankets might pose a hazard to children.

+Weighted blankets are harmless when they are used for teens or adults, said Teresa May-Benson, an occupational therapist with the nonprofit Spiral Foundation in Newton, Massachusetts.
+But it should be noted that two deaths have been linked to the misuse of weighted blankets: one of a 9-year-old boy with autism in Quebec who had been rolled up in a heavy blanket, and one of a 7-month-old baby.

+The blankets have a long history of use in a type of occupational therapy called sensory integration therapy.
+This treatment is sometimes used to help people with autism or other disorders to focus on sensory experiences, which experts say may boost these individuals' ability to regulate their emotions and behavior.
+Weighted blankets are one tool therapists use to provide "deep-touch pressure," May-Benson said.

+"It's very much based in deep pressure helping to calm that arousal level in the system and to help with self-regulation," May-Benson told Live Science.

-Dozens of companies now sell the blankets, which weigh as much as 25 lbs.
-(11 kilograms), typically for between $150 and $300.
+Dozens of companies now sell the blankets, typically for between $150 and $300.
 The blankets are touted as relaxation aids and anti-anxiety tools, sometimes a little too readily; Kickstarter recently asked the makers of the "Gravity Blanket" to tone down the language used to advertise this blanket on the site.

-The makers' original wording had claimed that the Gravity Blanket could treat ailments ranging from insomnia to obsessive-compulsive disorder and anxiety, Stat News reported.
+The makers' original wording had claimed that the Gravity Blanket could treat ailments including insomnia, obsessive-compulsive disorder and anxiety, Stat News reported.
 But Kickstarter, a crowdfunding site, prohibits users from touting their products as cures or treatments for medical conditions.

-Weighted blankets have a long history of use in a type of occupational therapy called sensory integration therapy.
-This treatment is sometimes used to help people with autism or other disorders to focus on sensory experiences, which experts say may boost these individuals' ability to regulate their emotions and behavior.
-Weighted blankets are one tool therapists use to provide "deep-touch pressure," said Teresa May-Benson, an occupational therapist with the nonprofit Spiral Foundation in Newton, Massachusetts.

-"It's very much based in deep pressure helping to calm that arousal level in the system and to help with self-regulation," May-Benson told Live Science.

-The idea behind deep-pressure touch is that the sensation stimulates the release of serotonin and dopamine, two neurotransmitters that tend to nudge the nervous system to a more relaxed state.
-Some research suggests that some forms of touch, particularly slow and gentle touch, can stimulate portions of the limbic system, the brain's network for processing emotion and fear.
+The idea behind deep-pressure touch is that it stimulates the release of serotonin and dopamine, two neurotransmitters that tend to make people feel more relaxed.
+Some research suggests that slow and gentle touch can stimulate portions of the limbic system, the brain's network for processing emotion and fear.
 Many people with sensory-processing disorders are hypersensitive to touch, May-Benson said, and deep pressure can help desensitize and calm them.
 [25 Scientific Tips for Raising Happy Kids]

-But it's a little less clear whether weighted blankets do much on their own, removed from their therapeutic context.
+But it's a little less clear whether weighted blankets do much on their own, outside of therapy.
 The studies done so far on weighted blankets and other deep-pressure tools like weighted vests have been small, and have often lacked aspects that are included in rigorous studies, like a control group.
-Some of the research has suggested these blankets do affect people's emotions or behaviors, but other studies have shown no effect.
-Some studies have hinted that deep pressure may make a difference only for people who are especially high in anxiety or arousal.
-This raises questions about whether weighted blankets — often marketed to typically developing, psychologically healthy people — hold any benefits for their target market.

-Of course, some people find a lot of pressure comfortable, while others can't imagine going to sleep under 20 lbs. of fabric weighted down by sewed-in beads.
+Of course, some people find a lot of pressure comfortable, but others can't imagine going to sleep under 20 lbs. of fabric with sewed-in beads.
 Scientific studies aren't likely to change anyone's mind about whether he or she personally enjoys snuggling with a weighted blanket.

-Weighted blankets are harmless when they are used for teens or adults, May-Benson said.
-But it should be noted that two deaths have been linked to the misuse of weighted blankets: one of a 9-year-old boy with autism in Quebec who had been rolled up in a heavy blanket, and one of a seven-month-old baby.
+However, that study showed only that weighted blankets were safe for people to use, not whether they are effective in improving people's health.
+The researchers noted that the results suggested that just laying down was enough to physiologically relax most participants enough that any additional benefit of the weighted blanket disappeared.
+[5 Wacky Things That Are Good for Your Health]

+In another study, published in 2012 in the journal Australasian Psychiatry, researchers found that the use of weighted blankets in an inpatient mental psychiatric unit decreased the amount of distress the patients reported feeling, and how anxious they felt toward their health care providers.
+But the blankets didn't seem to improve objective measurements like aggression or the hospital's need to seclude the patients away from others, the study said.

-Beyond the blankets' safety, there is still reason for skepticism about some of the marketing around the blankets' capacity to help people sleep.
-For example, in a 2014 study published in the journal Pediatrics, researchers tested using weighted blankets to help kids with autism who had problems sleeping.
-The researchers used a rigorous approach, even engineering their own "placebo" blanket containing light plastic beads to mimic the texture of the weighted blankets, which were filled with steel beads.
-The researchers measured how long it took the kids in the study to fall asleep, how much they woke during the night and how long they slept in total.
-The researchers relied both on reports by parents and on activity monitors that tracked the children overnight.
+In a third study, published in 2014 in the journal Pediatrics, researchers tested using weighted blankets to help kids with autism who had problems sleeping.
+The study included a "placebo" blanket, containing light plastic beads to mimic the texture of the weighted blankets, which were filled with steel beads.
+The researchers measured how long it took the kids in the study to fall asleep, how often they woke during the night and how long they slept in total, using both reports by parents and activity monitors that the children wore.

 "We found nothing," said Dr. Paul Gringras, the head of the Children's Sleep Medicine Unit at the Evelina London Children's Hospital, who led the study.
 "We found no difference.
 It was kind of disappointing."